 Our club organizes group road rides on Sundays throughout the year and also on Thursdays during the Summer months.
-All rides depart from Glossop station and specific information is usually posted on our Yahoo Group a day or two beforehand.
+All rides depart from Glossop station and specific information is usually posted on our Facebook Group a day or two beforehand.

 There are also regular shorter slower beginner’s rides.

 A description of the proposed ride usually includes route, distance, severity and whether or not there is a café stop – it may be altered depending on the abilities and time-constraints of those riders who turn up on the day.
-If nothing is posted on our Yahoo or Facebook Group, the ride may not be on.
+If nothing is posted on our Facebook Group, the ride may not be on.
 Everyone is welcome but be prepared – please read the following information on fitness level, riding in groups, etiquette and safety issues.
 This will help to ensure you have an enjoyable time.
 Don’t forget to bring some money if there is a café stop planned!

 Please note all riders on club rides must wear a helmet, No Helmet No Ride

 Once you have come along on a few rides you will need to join our club and agree to our club rules.

 The club rule is ‘no one gets dropped’ but if you are new to road riding, it is important you are reasonably confident in your fitness level and ability to complete the ride to ensure you enjoy yourself.

 Everyone is welcome but the last thing we want is for you to have a bad experience and be put off coming out with us again.
 We strongly recommend you go on a few practice runs – please use the links below for examples of typical club rides and the pace they are ridden.
 It is important to appreciate it is much easier to ride in a group on the flat so bear this in mind.
 Please be prepared for faster riders to go ahead on the hills and wait at the top for everyone else to catch up.